je-marco/Portfolio_Project/README.md

 This is the project I did for the Coursera Google Data Analytics course's case study, where I applied the skills that I learned to explore the COVID 19 data.

 * Data was taken from [here](https://ourworldindata.org/covid-deaths)
-* Used Microsoft's SQL Server to explore the data
+* Used Microsoft's SQL Server to explore the data.
+Click [here](https://github.com/je-marco/exploratory_data_analysis/blob/main/Exploratory%20Data%20Analysis%20(COVID-19).sql) to access the SQL code.
 * Used Tableau to visualize the data and create an interactive dashboard
 * Preview of the interactive dashboard:
 <img width="942" alt="COVID19 DASHBOARD" src="https://github.com/je-marco/Porfolio_Project/assets/142670148/9be0c698-3d31-406b-9b00-0a25a9154e08">